geekbrother/config2eeprom/README.md

 //
 // This is an example of howto save and load data
 // to and from EEPROM using Config2EEPROM library.
-// Tested with Platform.io and Arduino with ESP8266.
+// Tested with Platform.io with ESP8266.
 //
 // Author: Max Kalashnikov
 // Git Repo: https://github.com/geekbrother/config2eeprom